 This paper focuses on describing the evolution of primordial chemical potentials, particularly during hydrogen recombination in the early universe.
 Our main objective is to analyze recombination from a new perspective, in order to identify results that are not predicted by traditional approaches.
 To do so, we shall derive the chemical potentials as a function of the thermal bath temperature and the ionization degree.

 The paper is organized as follows.
-In section \ref{Umodel}, we describe the universe model adopted to study the recombination period.
-Details of Saha and Peebles' approaches are presented in section \ref{recombination}.
-In section \ref{chemical_potencials}, we show how primordial chemical potentials are ascertained.
-A special case is discussed in section \ref{special_case}.
-Lastly, the conclusion of the paper is presented in section \ref{conclusion}.
+Details of Saha and Peebles' approaches are presented in Section \ref{recombination}.
+In Section \ref{chemical_potencials}, we show how primordial chemical potentials are ascertained.
+A special case is discussed in Section \ref{special_case}.
+Lastly, the conclusion of the paper is presented in Section \ref{conclusion}.